genestack/user-docs/docs/user-guide/doc-odm-user-guide/quickstart-sc.md

 ## Step 2 — Load curated public datasets

-**Goal:** Get a ready catalogue of curated public single-cell studies to test cross-study search without preparing your own data.
-Load data using the template created for these datasets to enable range queries.
+**Goal:** Populate ODM with a ready-made catalogue of curated public single-cell studies so you can test cross-study search without preparing your own data.
+Load the data using the template provided for these datasets to enable range queries.

 1. Load the template — `<TEMPLATE_LINK_PLACEHOLDER>` · [Template upload guide](../../../docs/tools/odm-sdk/terminal/templates/create-or-update-template.md)
 2. Load the curated datasets into ODM (HDF5 attachments included).

 **Ready-to-run import commands:**
 - Link: [Import commands for public datasets](doc-odm-user-guide/extras/dataset-import-commands.md)
-- Includes copy/paste commands with placeholders for server and token.
+- Includes copy-paste commands with placeholders for server and token.
 - Further details: [Uploading studies to ODM](../../../docs/tools/odm-sdk/terminal/study/uploading-study.md)

 ---

 ## Step 3 — Transform curated datasets

-**Goal:** Transform the curated datasets to create fully indexed objects with harmonised metadata.
+**Goal:** Transform the curated datasets to produce fully indexed objects with harmonised metadata.

-1. Using the Transformation Notebook as an example, run the transformation for each curated dataset.
+1. Following the Transformation Notebook as a reference, run the transformation for each curated dataset.
 2. Use the provided configurations to ensure consistent curation.
-Dry-run can be skipped as configurations are pre-tested.
+You can skip the dry-run step, as the configurations are pre-tested.
-3. Monitor jobs until all succeed.
+3. Monitor transformation jobs until all complete successfully.
-4. Confirm expected objects exist: Cell Group, Expression Group, metadata objects.
+4. Confirm that the expected objects are present: Cell Group, Expression Group, and metadata objects.

 **Prepared configurations:**
 - Link: [Public dataset configurations](doc-odm-user-guide/extras/)